,

 Children are usually referred for ELSA support by their class teacher, senior leaders or SENCo.

-The ELSA will work with children individually or in small groups to develop the skills of emotional literacy.
-Sessions are tailored to the children’s needs and held weekly.
+The ELSA will work with individual children on their own or in small groups to develop the emotional literacy skills.
+Sessions are tailored to the children’s needs and usually held weekly.
+Sessions may also be whole class based.
 Examples include recognising and managing different emotions and forming relationships.

-ELSA sessions also help children to develop social skills and build self-confidence.
+ELSA sessions also help children to develop social skills, build self confidence and self-esteem.
 This helps them to manage social and emotional demands more effectively.

-We aim to support a wide range of emotional needs:
+We aim to support a wide range of

 Recognising emotions Self-esteem